KelseaFigaro/Final-Project/README.md

 This repository contains:

-Final Project Summary.pdf- a one page summary containing the purpose of the project, the questions asked, the results, recommendations for furture work and analysis
+Final Project Summary.pdf- a one page summary containing the purpose of the project, the questions asked, the results, and recommendations for furture work and analysis

 FinalProjectEDA.ipynb- Jupyter notebook containing the data cleaning process